National Crepe Day (February 2)

 Related Recipes for the Holiday

-- Vietnamese Chicken Pancakes – A savory twist.
+- Vietnamese Chicken Pancakes – A savory twist that adds variety to your crepe night.

-- Sweet Pea Lemon Crepe Cake – A grain-free dessert.
+- Sweet Pea Lemon Crepe Cake – Light, fresh, and perfect for spring.

-- Strawberry Crepe Cake – Fresh and naturally flavored.
+- Strawberry Crepe Cake – Layered with fruit for a naturally sweet dessert.

 Related Holidays